-From carats to clarity, styles to settings; the best places to purchase an engagement ring in Hong Kong that will make her (or him) say yes
+From carats to clarity, styles to settings, head to the best places to purchase an engagement ring in Hong Kong that will make her (or him) say yes

-As a symbol of eternal love, an engagement ring is an important piece of jewellery to purchase and possess.
-It’s that one item of jewellery anyone will wear for the rest of their married lives; hence it’s integral to get it right.
+As a symbol of eternal love, an engagement ring is a precious jewelry piece the couples will wear for the rest of their married lives, hence it’s integral to get it right.

-With a plethora of stones, cuts, settings, designs, luxury jewellery brands, and jewellers to choose from, it can be quite a challenge to select the right ring.
-Over the last few years, jewellers have seen a remarkable rise in interest for diamonds in Hong Kong.
-For picky ring shoppers, Hong Kong is a paradise as it is home to a host of fancy jewellery boutiques.
-These boutiques house various engagement ring styles and vast collections of stones for you to choose your ideal one.
+With a plethora of stones, cuts, settings, designs, brands and jewelers to choose from, it can be quite a challenge to select the right ring.
+Over the last few years, jewelers have seen a remarkable interest in diamonds in Hong Kong.
+For picky ring shoppers, Hong Kong is home to a host of fancy jewelry boutiques.
+These boutiques house various engagement ring styles and vast collections of stones.

 On the hunt for the perfect engagement ring?
 This guide will come in handy for you.